ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/core-configuration.markdown

 - **Scope**: Server-wide only

 Indicates the IP addresses or host addresses with ports and protocols that the server should listen on for incoming TCP connections, are used for inter-node communication.
-Valid IP address can be localhost, domains, IPv4 or IPv6 addresses.
-Port **must be specified** after the address using ':' as separator or just as number without address.
+Valid IP addresses can be localhost, domains, IPv4 or IPv6 addresses.
+Ports **must be specified** after the address using ':' as separator or just as number without address.

 If no URL is set, the ServerUrl will be used along with random port If just a number is set, the ServerUrl will be used with the specified number as port